maustrauk/web-sprint-challenge-advanced-state-management/README.md

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+- A `store` holds the whole state tree of your application.
+- An `reducers` are functions that mutate a `store`.
+- An `actions` are functions that show ways how to mutate `store`.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 - Application state is the "global" state that all components in the component tree can access.